 The Company enters into substantially all of its CDS contracts with the Bank, the primary counterparty to the Company's transactions.
-The Company is subject to counterparty credit risk to the extent that this institution may be unable to fulfil its obligations either to return the Company's securities or repay amounts owed.
+Cash and cash equivalents are held at Fidelity Bank (Cayman) Limited.
+The Company is subject to counterparty credit risk to the extent that these institutions may be unable to fulfil their obligations either to return the Company's securities or repay amounts owed.
 The Company does not anticipate any material losses as a result of this concentration.
 CDS contracts contain provisions providing for, amongst other remedies, the replacement of the Bank as the Swap Counterparty if its short-term issuer credit rating by S&P falls below A-1+.
-The Banks short-issuer credit rating was downgraded on November 4, 2014 to A-1 from A-1+.
-As at 23 April 2015, Deutsche Trustee Company Limited, as Trustee of the Limited Recourse Notes (the "Trustee"), has not replaced the Bank as Swap Counterparty.
+The Bank's short-issuer credit rating was downgraded on November 4, 2014 to A-1 from A-1+.
+As at April 26, 2017, Deutsche Trustee Company Limited, as Trustee of the Limited Recourse Notes (the "Trustee"), has not replaced the Bank as Swap Counterparty.
+Fidelity Bank (Cayman) Limited does not have a credit rating.